-With IBM Business Automation Manager Open Editions v9.1 aligning with its previous version BAMOE v8 in the downstream build model, the artifacts are no longer available in Maven Central.
-The artifacts are shipped as part of the product as a Container Image and Maven Repository inside the compressed file in a consumable format.
+With IBM Business Automation Manager Open Editions version 9.1 aligning with BAMOE version 8.0 in the downstream build model, the artifacts are no longer available in Maven Central.
+Instead the artifacts are shipped as a Container Image and Maven Repository inside compressed files in a consumable format.

-If you have a Maven Repository Manager tool like Artifactory or Nexus, you can import the compressed BAMOE Maven repository content into Maven Repository Manager.
+If you have a Maven Repository Manager tool such as Artifactory or Nexus, you can import the compressed BAMOE Maven repository content into Maven Repository Manager.

-For companies without such infrastructure, it is highly recommended to use the container image and make it available within the company for all developers and the continuous integration (CI) system.
+For companies without such infrastructure, it is highly recommended to use the container image and make it available interally for all developers and the continuous integration (CI) system.

-For companies that already use a Maven Repository Manager tool, developers and the CI system are typically configured to connect with it.
+For companies that already use a Maven Repository Manager tool, developers and the CI system are usually configured to connect with it.

 Note